yoonhachoe/yoonhachoe.github.io/_pages/about.md

 As a graduate informatics student and a former AI software engineer intern, I have a proven track record of developing and deploying cutting-edge AI models across various domains.
-I am interested in computer vision and natural language processing, particularly generative AI, face reenactment, and 3D scene understanding.
+I am interested in computer vision and natural language processing, particularly generative AI, 3D scene understanding, and text-to-3D generation.
 I am eager to pursue a career in deep learning as an AI software engineer and research and implement state-of-the-art AI technologies to solve real-world business problems and drive business growth.